kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - must not allocate a device which do not allow multiple allocations more than once
 - can exclude dedicated device from allocation with CEL
 - can limit allocation to multi-allocatable device with CEL
-- can work with partitionable devices
+- can work with `DRAPartitionableDevices` feature.

 **Consumable Capacity**